paulosjd/pyrasatest/README.md

     >>> mock_model.set_result_items(['foo_value', 'bar_value'])
     >>> mock_model[0]
     'foo_value'

+Implements `__len__` method, to set desired return value, set 'len_value' attribute.
+As with any desired attribute, this can be set by passing of a keyword argument to the constructor.

 `LazyAttrMockModel` is similar to `MockModel` except that in the case of a failed attribute lookup, it will return `None` instead of raising `AttributeError`.